aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/ooxmlsaveoptions/_index.md

 ```

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use WorkbookSetting.WpsCompatibility property.
+This method will be removed 12 months later since December 2025.
+Aspose apologizes for any inconvenience you may have experienced.

 ### setWpsCompatibility(boolean) {#setWpsCompatibility-boolean-}

 <b>@deprecated.</b> Please use the 'wpsCompatibility' property instead.
 Indicates whether to make the xls more compatible with WPS.